Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Preliminaries

-TopoGDN builds upon the standard GAT mechanism used in GDN (Section ~\ref{sec:gat_feature_extraction}) by introducing two key enhancements.
-First, it integrates a learnable sensor embedding into the attention mechanism as an additional input and replaces the standard dot-product attention with a multi-layer perceptron (MLP).
-This design enables the model to capture complex and non-linear dependencies among sensors, which are often overlooked by simple attention mechanisms.
-Second, after computing attention-based node embeddings, TopoGDN applies a topological pooling module based on persistent homology.
-It extracts high‑order topological features from a sequence of graph filtrations, embeds the resulting persistence diagrams into fixed-size vectors, and fuses them with the attention-based embeddings to enrich the structural representation.
-Each graph is viewed through \( R \) filtration functions, yielding a series of nested subgraphs \( \mathcal{G}^{(r)} = \{ G^{(0)}_r \subseteq \cdots \subseteq G^{(L)}_r \} \).
-Nodes and edges are progressively filtered using thresholds \( \theta_r^{(l)} \) and topological features are extracted via persistent homology.
-The resulting barcode diagrams \( \mathcal{B}_r^{(d)} \), where \( d \in \{0, 1\} \), are embedded into vector space using a transformation:
+TopoGDN builds upon the GAT mechanism used in GDN (Section~\ref{sec:gat_feature_extraction}) by introducing two enhancements.
+First, it replaces the standard dot-product attention with a feed-forward network.
+Second, after computing node embeddings using attention scores, it applies topological pooling based on persistent homology~\cite{liu2024multivariate}.
+Specifically, it extracts high‑order topological features from a sequence of graph filtrations and converts them into persistence diagrams, which are then vectorized and fused with the final embeddings to enrich node representations.
+The resulting node representations are used to predict future values and compute anomaly scores.

-Here, \( N \) represents the number of sensor nodes and \( d \) represents the dimensionality of the embedding for each sensor node.
-This yields topological embeddings that are concatenated with attention-based features for downstream anomaly detection.